-Associate Director: EUR ING Chris Eady CEng MRAeS FWeldl Granta Park, Great Abington, Cambridge CB21 6AL +44 (0)1223 899000 theweldinginstitute@twi.co.uk www.theweldinginstitute.com Companies House No: 00405555 Professional Affiliates Professional Affiliates are engineering institutions closely associated with, but not licensed by, the Engineering Council.
+Associate Director: EUR ING Chris Eady CEng MRAeS FWeldI Granta Park, Great Abington, Cambridge CB21 6AL +44 (0)1223 899000 theweldinginstitute@twi.co.uk www.theweldinginstitute.com Companies House No: 00405555 Professional Affiliates Professional Affiliates are engineering institutions closely associated with, but not licensed by, the Engineering Council.
 They are an influential group, each of which has furthered the knowledge and understanding of a particular area or aspect of engineering and technology.
 The benefits of affiliation, for which partner organisations pay an annual fee, include the opportunity to offer professional registration to their members through an agreement with an existing licensed professional engineering institution.
 Access to information becomes available for staff and members via the Engineering Council's extranet, networks and annual seminars, plus they have the opportunity to contribute to industry developments.
 Several Professional Affiliates have themselves progressed to licensed institution status.
 Membership benefits are similar to those of the licensed professional engineering institutions, but please visit the relevant website for full details.
-Please note that all registration numbers on the following pages are correct as at 31 December 2016.
+Please note that all registration numbers on the following pages are correct as at 31 December 2017.
 They represent fee-paying, final stage registered members only.
-Professional Affiliates with registration agreements Professional Affiliate Registration Agreement Registrat tion Agree ement Co vers with licensed institution I Eng C Eng ICT Tech Association of Cost Engineers (ACostE) Society of Environmental Engineers (SEE) ~ ~ Chartered Institution of Civil Engineering Surveyors (ICES) Institution of Civil Engineers (ICE) Institute of Asphalt Technology (IAT) Institute of Highway Engineers (IHE) Institute of Corrosion (ICorr) Society of Environmental Engineers (SEE) Institute of Concrete Technology (ICT) Society of Environmental Engineers (SEE) ~ ~ Institute of Demolition Engineers (IDE) Society of Environmental Engineers (SEE) ~ Institution of Diesel and Gas Turbine Engineers (IDGTE) Society of Operations Engineers (SOE) Institute of Explosives Engineers (IExpE) Society of Environmental Engineers (SEE) ~ Institute of Materials Finishing (IMF) Society of Environmental Engineers (SEE) International Council on Systems Engineering (UK Chapter) (INCOSE) Society of Environmental Engineers (SEE) Institute of Refrigeration (IoR) Chartered Institution of Building Services Engineers (CIBSE) Institute of Tele- communications Professionals (ITP) Institution of Engineering and Technology (IET) Permanent Way Institution (PWI) Institution of Gas Engineers and Managers (IGEM) The Safety and Reliability Society (SaRS) Society of Environmental Engineers (SEE) ~ ~
+Professional Affiliates with registration agreements Professional Affiliate Registration agreement with licensed institution Registration agreement covers page lEng C Eng ICT Tech Association of Cost Engineers (ACostE) 66 Society of Environmental Engineers (SEE) Chartered Institution of Civil Engineering Surveyors (ICES) 69 Institution of Civil Engineers (ICE) Institute of Asphalt Technology (IAT) 72 Chartered Institution of Highways & Transportation (CIHT) Institute of Corrosion (ICorr) 73 Society of Environmental Engineers (SEE) Institute of Concrete Technology (ICT) 74 Society of Environmental Engineers (SEE) Institute of Demolition Engineers (IDE) 75 Society of Environmental Engineers (SEE) Institution of Diesel and Gas Turbine Engineers (IDGTE) 76 Society of Operations Engineers (SOE) Institute of Explosives Engineers (IExpE) 77 Society of Environmental Engineers (SEE) Institute of Materials Finishing (IMF) 79 Society of Environmental Engineers (SEE) International Council on Systems Engineering (UK Chapter) (INCOSE) 80 Society of Environmental Engineers (SEE) ~ ~ Institute of Refrigeration (IoR) 82 Chartered Institution of Building Services Engineers (CIBSE) Institute of Tele- communications Professionals (ITP) 83 Institution of Engineering and Technology (IET) Permanent Way Institution (PWI) 85 Institution of Gas Engineers and Managers (IGEM) The Safety and Reliability Society (SaRS) 86 Society of Environmental Engineers (SEE) Association of Cost Engineers (ACostE)